Godmartinz/Node-LTI-1.3-library/README.md

 - Tool's Description, if desired
 - Mark the tool as a 'LTI1.3' Tool
 - Tool's Public Key -- you will need to come back and add this in a moment, see below about generating a Public/Private key pair
-- Initiate Login URL - <Tool Base URL> + '/oidc'
+- Initiate Login URL - < Tool Base URL > + '/oidc'
-- Redirection URIs - all of the endpoints that may be use, for example <Tool Base URL>/project/submit
+- Redirection URIs - all of the endpoints that may be used, for example < Tool Base URL >/project/submit
 - Enable Assignment and Grade Services, if Tool should send grades to Platform
-- Enable Names and Role Provisioning Services, if Tool should be able to access user information from Platform
 - Enable sharing of launcher's name, if Tool should have ability to display this information
 - Choose 'Always' Accept grades from the Tool, if Tool should send grades to Platform

-After saving the External Tool, the Platform should assign a Client ID to the Tool and provide endpoints.
-Make note of all of this information as it will be used in Step 4.
+After saving the External Tool, the Platform will assign a Client ID to the Tool and provide endpoints.
+Make note of all of this information as it will be used in Step 5.

 ### 5. Register Platform with Tool

-In order register a Platform with the Tool, add a call to `registerPlatform` in your server file, with the values you received from Step 3.
+In order register a Platform with the Tool, add a call to `registerPlatform` in your server file, with the values you received from Step 4.
 ```
 registerPlatform(
   consumerUrl, /* Base url of the Platform. */